 Proofhouse

-Proofhouse connects workflow context, readiness, analysis, incident memory, and governance so teams can automate consequential workflows without losing evidence, QC checks, review states, or ownership.
+Proofhouse connects workflow context, readiness, analysis, incident memory, and governance so teams can automate consequential workflows without losing evidence, review states, or ownership.
 The first proof path is a guided implementation: one workflow slice, one owner, one normal path, and one exception path.

 Point automation can move work faster.
 Systems of record can store the final business record.
 The gap is the QC layer between them: what evidence was used, which checks passed, which cases needed review, what failed, and what should improve next.